6 Powerful Acupressure Points to Help You Fall Asleep Fast

 There are a lot of benefits to acupressure, which are similar to the ones you’d find for acupuncture.

-A few studies have been done on specific populations, but there are many people who should try using acupressure to treat insomnia.
+A few studies have been done on specific populations, but many people should try using acupressure to treat insomnia.

 Some findings suggest that acupressure is beneficial in treating insomnia that is due to cancer treatment, menopause, anxiety, depression, Alzheimer’s disease, and hypertension without worrying about side effects or drug interactions.